Sequoia National Park: Geology

 The Sierra Nevada is a young mountain range, probably not more than 10 million years old.
 Forces in the earth, probably associated with the development of the Great Basin, forced the mountains to rise.
 During the last 10 million years, at least four ice ages have coated the mountains in a thick mantle of ice.
 Glaciers form and develop during long periods of cool and wet weather.
 Glaciers move very slowly through the mountains, carving deep valleys and craggy peaks.
-The extensive history of glaciation within the range and the erosion resistant nature of the granitic rocks that make up most of the Sierra Nevada have together created a landscape of hanging valleys, waterfalls, craggy peaks, alpine lakes (such as Tulainyo Lake) and glacial canyons.
+The extensive history of glaciation within the range and the erosion-resistant nature of the granitic rocks that make up most of the Sierra Nevada have together created a landscape of hanging valleys, waterfalls, craggy peaks, alpine lakes (such as Tulainyo Lake) and glacial canyons.

 Park caves, like most caves in the Sierra Nevada of California, are mostly solutional caves dissolved from marble.
 Marble rock is essentially limestone that was metamorphosed by the heat and pressure of the formation and uplift of the Sierra Nevada Batholith.
 The batholith's rapid uplift over the past 10 million years led to a rapid erosion of the metamorphic rocks in the higher elevations, exposing the granite beneath; therefore, most Sierra Nevada caves are found in the middle and lower elevations (below 7000 ft), though some caves are found in the park at elevations as high as 10000 ft such as the White Chief cave and Cirque Cave in Mineral King.
 These caves are carved out of the rock by the abundant seasonal streams in the park.
 Most of the larger park caves have, or have had, sinking streams running through them.

 The park contains more than 270 known caves, including Lilburn Cave which is California's longest cave with nearly 17 mi of surveyed passages.
 The only commercial cave open to park visitors is Crystal Cave, the park's second-longest cave at over 3.4 mi.
 Crystal Cave was discovered on April 28, 1918, by Alex Medley and Cassius Webster.
 The cave is a constant 48 F, and is only accessible by guided tour.

-Caves are discovered every year in the park with the most recently discovered major cave being Ursa Minor in August 2006.
+Caves are discovered frequently in the park with the most recently discovered major cave being Ursa Minor in August 2006.

 Flora and fauna

-According to the A. W. Kuchler U.S. Potential natural vegetation Types, Sequoia National Park encompasses five classifications listed here from highest to lowest elevation; Alpine tundra & barren vegetation type with an Alpine tundra vegetation form...Pinus contorta/ Subalpine zone vegetation type with a California Conifer Forest vegetation form...Abies magnifica vegetation type with a California Conifer Forest vegetation form...Mixed conifer vegetation type with a California Conifer Forest vegetation form...and Chaparral vegetation type with a California chaparral and woodlands vegetation form.
+Sequoia National Park encompasses many classifications of ecological zones, with the highest zone consisting of alpine tundra vegetation, then followed by California conifer forests, with chaparral at the lower elevations of the park.

+In the early 2000s, lumber company, Sierra Pacific Industries, began creating a living gene bank of trees using seeds harvested from the park.

 Animals that inhabit this park are coyote, badger, black bear, bighorn sheep, deer, fox, cougar, eleven species of woodpecker, various species of turtle, three species of owl, opossum, various species of snake, wolverine, beaver, various species of frog, and muskrat.